Shoulder arthroplasty | Specialists and information

-Shoulder endoprosthetics means the complete or partial replacement of the shoulder joint with artificial materials.
-If the joint is completely replaced, i.e. the acetabulum of the shoulder blade and the head of the humerus, it is also referred to as a shoulder TEP (total shoulder endoprosthesis), if only one joint partner is replaced, it is a hemiprosthesis.
+Shoulder arthroplasty is the complete or partial replacement of the shoulder joint with artificial materials.
+If the joint is completely replaced, i.e. the shoulder blade socket and humeral head, it is also referred to as a shoulder TEP (total shoulder arthroplasty); if only one joint partner is replaced, it is a hemiprosthesis.

 Recommended specialists